archkatas-team-oreilly-21/solution/README.md

    - Matching service - service for automatic matching incoming tickets to most suitable experts.

-   - Experts DB - here just for reference - see other diagram and ADR 2.

    - Notification Service - Service for sending alerts and notifications.

    - Expert Mobile App - Used by experts to receive ticket assignment notifications and further ticket status updates, comments and knowledge base access.